UPPMAX/install-methods/README.md

 Database directories containing `*-db-README.md` files and scripts (currently, `Kraken`, `diamond_databases` and `RTG`) are updated monthly via crontab entries.

+Blast database updates are included here, and involve multiple scripts, crontab entries and a test directory.
+These are updated monthly via crontab entries.

 ### data_other/

 Installation instructions for databases under other locations, currently just